-There are a number of issues to be considered when managing the security of BYOD across your organisation including:
+There are a number of issues to be considered when managing the security of BYOD across your organization, including:

-1. No policy regarding the downloading and installation of apps
+1. Having no policy regarding the downloading and installation of apps

 There are now millions of apps to choose from.
-Having no policy regarding which apps can and can't be installed opens any device to potential attacks from malware.
-Create a blacklist of apps which employees should never install on their phones.
+Having no policy regarding which apps can and can't be installed opens any device to potential attacks from malware, such as a banking Trojan that hid as a Super Mario app.
+Create a blacklist of apps that employees should never install on their phones.